Frequently Asked Questions for Pre-Dental Students

 What are the course requirements?

 Many dental schools require one semester of psychology.
-A studio art class is also recommended by some dental schools to develop manual dexterity.
+A studio art class is also recommended by some dental schools to develop manual dexterity and control.

 The ADEA (American Dental Education Association) Official Guide to Dental Schools, provides detailed information about course prerequisites and admission criteria for all U.S. and Canadian dental schools.
 It is best to check if there are any for your state institution (where you have the best chance of being accepted) and other schools in which you may be interested.
 Many sections of the ADEA guide are freely available as downloadable pdf chapters, or you can purchase the entire book from the ADEA.